EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 * Examples help users understand and experiment with the software and showcase different aspects of your software.
 * If your documentation becomes too cluttered, consider moving examples to a dedicated section.
-* For instance, [Keras](https://github.com/keras-team/keras/tree/master/examples)  provides example scripts to demonstrate its functionalities along with a README file that outlines.
+* For instance, {% tool "keras" %} provides example scripts to demonstrate its functionalities along with a README file that outlines them.

 #### Version control software documentation